 5) Your Back Pain Might Not be in Your Back

 Back pain can be originating from many causes from strained muscles to cancer.
 This is why a skilled chiropractor will do a thorough evaluation that may include imaging diagnostics to confirm the problem isn’t something more serious.
 Infection, kidney stones, appendicitis, endometriosis in women and prostate cancer in men, Fibromyalgia, a tumor near the spine or an aortic aneurysm can all be causes of back pain.
 While back pain from most of these issues is rare, it does happen, and your chiropractor will be able to diagnose your condition accurately.

-If you are experiencing pain and have never been to a chiropractor before, give our Brookfield Chiropractic Care office a call.
+If you are experiencing pain and have never been to a chiropractor before, give our Brookfield, New Berlin, or Williams Bay chiropractic care office a call.
 Our professionally trained staff will show you just how safe and effective chiropractic care is, and we promise to always make your health our top priority.